villeinkinen/villeinkinen.github.io/_pages/home.md

 comments: true
 ---

-Welcome to my website!

 I'm a Postdoctoral Research Fellow at the Land, Environment, Economics and Policy Institute at the University of Exeter Business School.
+I received my PhD in Economics from the University of Gothenburg in 2023.

-My current research focuses on biodiversity conservation and land use.
+I specialize in environmental economics and policy, and my current research focuses on biodiversity conservation and land use.
 I combine microeconometric methods and quasi-experimental research designs with geospatial data analysis.

 You can find my CV [here](/assets/pdf/CV.pdf).